 Then it goes horribly wrong.
 The ice breaks, Tilly falls through and almost drowns.
 At the point of death, a beautiful angel appears in the water and saves her.
 Kit Barrington’s ghost.
 Kit needs Tilly to solve the mystery of his death, so that his spirit can rest in peace.
 In order to discover all she can, Tilly gets work as a maid at Frost Hollow Hall.
 But the place makes her flesh crawl.
 It’s all about the dead here, she’s told, and in the heart of the house she soon discovers all manner of dark secrets…

 ‘It’s time,’ I say.
 ‘For… It.
 Me.
 You.
 Us.
 The bench.
 The zoo.
 The question.
 Why?’

 The only thing that Elvis Crampton Lucas knows about where he’s from is that he was found on a bench at a zoo.
 And that his now father took him home in a stetson hat, and named him after the first three vinyl he picked off his shelf.
 But now, on his twelfth ‘discovery day’, it’s time for Elvis to find out who left him at the zoo, and why?

 On an epic adventure that takes Elvis to an island off the coast of Norway, he will finally discover the truth about his past…

-Ok… So admittedly this list is quite long.
-BUT It’s not nearly as long as it was before I had a sort through of it.
-What remains are these 13 titles that I absolutely will buy at some point and enjoy reading.
+Ok… So there are only these 6 titles that I absolutely will buy at some point and enjoy reading.
 I’m especially excited to read ‘ The Lost Tide Warriors’ by Catherine Doyle, as I read the first in the series earlier this year and LOVED IT!
 If you think this list is ambitious, wait till you see the others!!